pierky/arouteserver/docs/CONFIG.rst

 If the ``filtering.irrdb.use_rpki_roas_as_route_objects`` option is enabled, RPKI ROAs are used as if they were route objects to validate routes whose origin ASN is already authorized by a client's AS-SET but whose prefix is not.
 A lookup into the ROA table is made on the basis of the route origin ASN and, if a covering ROA is found, the route is validated.
 In this case, if the ``filtering.irrdb.tag_as_set`` general option is True the ``prefix_validated_via_rpki_roas`` informative community is added to the route.

+Please refer to `ROAs sources`_ in order to configure the source that should be used to gather RPKI ROAs.

 Use ARIN Whois database to accept routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~